TheIronMarx/honeybabel/honeybabel_alg.md

 An order to the characteristic tests may also matter due to a number possibly representing a letter or word in a password.
 If a user's password is *2cool4school935*, and God help you if it is, it would be more beneficial to test for identifiable words in the password first (assuming, of course, we can detect 2 as to or too and 4 as for) and then stray numbers at the end in a latter test.

-After a password's respective category (collection of characteristics) is calculated,
+After a password's respective category (collection of characteristics) is calculated, we should be able to choose chaffing strategies